CrankBoyHQ/crankboy-app/README.md

 Alternatively, using the USB method described above, create a folder in the game's data directory, in the `patches/` subdirectory, matching the associated ROM name without extension.
 For instance, given a ROM `Squid Game Boy.gb`, create the directory `patches/Squid Game Boy/`, and place your various `.ips` patch files in this directory.
-(If you go to `⊙ > settings > Patch...` from the main library within CrankBoy, this directory will be automatically created for you.)
+(If you go to `⊙ > settings > Patch` from the main library within CrankBoy, this directory will be automatically created for you.)

 Then, you can enable, disable, and reorder your patches by going to `⊙ > settings > Patch` while the appropriate game is selected on main game library screen.
 Please note that the patches are applied in the order given; this matters if different patches conflict.
 In the case of a conflict, no warning message will be displayed.